 the inimitable Mr Richard Gray, Associate Fashion

-Director of the Sunday Times Style
+Director of the Sunday Times Style to give his

 unique take on Christopher Shannon’s